Veto vs Multifactor

 Choose Veto when

-- You need to control what actions AI agents can take
+- You need to control what actions agents take

-- You require human approval for certain operations
+- You require human approval for sensitive operations

 Choose Multifactor when